-Princeville at Hanalei still retains the peace and beauty of ancient days, when Hawaiians farmed in the green valley below.
-Named Princeville in 1860 in honor of Hawaii’s crown prince, Prince Albert, this lovely area has been home to sugar plantations and a cattle ranch.
+Princeville at Hanalei retains the peace and beauty of ancient days, when Hawaiians farmed in the green valley below.
+Named Princeville in 1860 in honor of Hawaii’s Crown Prince Albert, this lovely area has been home to sugar plantations and a cattle ranch.

-Hawaiians farmed the lush valley of Hanalei, establishing irrigated taro fields and harvesting the sea's riches, centuries before Captain James Cook landed on Kauai in 1778.
-Newly arrived Westerners began cattle ranching in the 1830s, and tried crops from silk worms to coffee with varying success.
-Hanalei fruit and potatoes helped feed miners during the California Gold Rush.
-A colorful and adventuresome Scot, Robert Crichton Wyllie, who had served as the Kingdom of Hawaii’s minister of foreign affairs, acquired land near Hanalei in 1853.
+Hawaiians cultivated the lush valley of Hanalei, establishing irrigated taro fields and harvesting the ocean’s riches centuries before Captain James Cook landed on Kauai in 1778.
+Newly arrived Westerners began cattle ranching in the 1830s, and tried crops ranging from silkworms to coffee with varying degrees of success.
+Hanalei fruit and potatoes helped feed miners during California’s Gold Rush.
+Robert Crichton Wyllie, a colorful and adventuresome Scot who had served as the Kingdom of Hawaii’s Minister of Foreign Affairs, acquired land near Hanalei in 1853.

-In 1860, Wyllie named his sugar plantation Princeville, in honor of a visit by two-year-old Prince Albert Edward Kauikeaouli Lei O Papa a Kamehameha and his parents, King Kamehameha IV and Queen Emma.
+In 1860 Wyllie named his sugar plantation Princeville to honor the visit of two-year-old Prince Albert Edward Kauikeaouli Lei O Papa a Kamehameha and his parents, King Kamehameha IV and Queen Emma.
 Sadly, the little prince died in 1862.

-Princeville became a ranch in 1895, when missionary son Albert S. Wilcox bought the plantation.
+Princeville became a ranch in 1895, when Albert S. Wilcox, a missionary’s son, bought the plantation.
 Hawaiian cowboys and the ranch manager lived near the entrance to today’s resort.
-Now, guests and residents of Princeville at Hanalei still ride across the pastures of the family-run Princeville Ranch, while taro, the staple food of ancient Hawaii, flourishes in the valley below.
+Now, guests and residents of Princeville at Hanalei still ride across the pastures of the family-operated Princeville Ranch, while taro, the staple food of ancient Hawai’i, flourishes in the valley below.